 Frelard’s industrial zoning is inappropriate

-Have you ever noticed in Frelard just how close we are to the water?
+Do you realize how close Frelard is to the water?
+Today Frelard is largely zoned as an industrial waterfront along the Ship Canal from Portage Bay to the Shilshole area of Ballard (Seattle’s Frelard Straddles the Lines of Industrial, Residential and Commercial, Seattle magazine).
 A big portion zoned exclusively for industrial-use is blocking our enjoyment of the nearby waterfront for no good reason.
 It may have been reasonable a hundred years ago—bustling maritime services, manufacturers transporting cargo, employers of many local residents—but it doesn’t today.
 The reality here is vacant lots, “For Lease” signs, and homeless encampments ironically next to empty buildings.
 Upzoning for mixed-use would acknowledge contemporary industries; create housing, jobs, and bolster funding for social services (Industrial Rezoning in US Cities, Manhattan Institute).

 Across Leary Way NW, near small businesses and homes, is endemic vacancy.
 Why not allow industrial-mixed in Frelard?

 In 2023, Seattle’s industrial zoning became more restrictive (New laws limit big box stores in Seattle’s historic maritime and industrial zones, Axios).
 It happened despite data forecasting zero or negative maritime growth—from employing 1.1% in the Puget Sound region in 2010, to .8% in 20 years (Seattle Maritime and Industrial Strategy: Updated Employment Trends and Land Use Alternative, Seattle.gov).
 Also, despite excess industrial land across the Seattle Metro with over 400 million square feet available (Seattle industrial market report, Kidder Mathews).
 The good news is that zoning policy isn’t immutable.
 Earlier this year, mixed-use development was approved in SODO’s industrial zone (Seattle to get new ‘Markers’ District’ with affordable housing, industrial workspaces near T-Mobile Park, KUOW).
-So, if SODO can upzone, than so could Frelard!
+Update: The Port of Seattle is fighting development of residencies within industrial zones (SODO housing plan hits a legal roadblock, Post Alley).

 1919 photograph of Frelard (source wikimedia).
 See Gasworks at the center in the distance?
 Fremont is just to its left and the nearer large undeveloped wet area is Ballard.
 A lot has changed in a hundred years; why not free our potential to keep changing?

 Like Frelard, Williamsburg in New York had a declining need for industrial land post WWII and the advent of containerization, so they upzoned in 2003 (Up-zoning New York City’s mixed-use neighborhoods, Journal of Planning Education and Research).
-Above is a picture from 2022 of a vibrant pizza restaurant where, below via Google, is the same spot ten years prior.
-Imagine how vibrant Frelard could be in a couple decades!
+Above is a picture from 2022 of a vibrant pizza restaurant.
+Below (Google) is the same spot ten years prior.
+Imagine how much more vibrant Frelard could be in a few decades!

-Upzoning doesn’t necessitate exterminating industry.
+Upzoning Frelard doesn’t necessitate exterminating industry.
 Baltimore, for example, created “Industrial Mixed-Use” zoning in 2017.
 Their policy reserves at least 50% of any ground floor for industrial-use and ensures environmental cleanup (Mixed-use zoning, Sustainable Development Code).
-With the right policy for Frelard, allowing residential development near industry is possible.
+Modern technology makes it feasible to operate clean industrial businesses alongside residences.
+Consider Nordhavn in Denmark, Hamburg’s HafenCity, or Amsterdam’s Eastern Docklands—there are many examples of how boat repair shops and living rooms can coexist on the same block or even in the same building.
+With the right policy for Frelard, allowing quality residential development near industry is possible.

 Some Frelard residents already live like its Industrial Mixed-Use zoned (2017, Port of Seattle).
 However, current zoning prevents homeowners from adding dwelling units, and developers from turning vacant lots into vibrant mixed-use places.